Class LongStreamSubject

 extends Subject

-Note: the wrapped stream will be drained immediately into a private collection to provide more readable failure messages.
-You should not use this class if you intend to leave the stream un-consumed or if the stream is very large or infinite.
+Note: When you perform an assertion based on the contents of the stream, or when any assertion fails, the wrapped stream will be drained immediately into a private collection to provide more readable failure messages.
+This consumes the stream.
+Take care if you intend to leave the stream un-consumed or if the stream is very large or infinite.

-If you intend to make multiple assertions on the same stream of data you should instead first collect the contents of the stream into a collection, and then assert directly on that.
+If you intend to make multiple assertions on the contents of the same stream, you should instead first collect the contents of the stream into a collection and then assert directly on that.
+For example:

 Since: